chrisdurfee/atoms/README.md

 Special atoms are atoms that have been pre-configured with specific properties.
 These atoms are designed to simplify the creation of common components.
 This library has a few special atoms that can help create complex actions.

 ### On Atom
 The On atom allows a child to be added or removed based on a bindable data property.
-This atom makes the child not need to have am "onSet" property on a parent wrapper allowing for easier layouts with less code.
+This atom makes the child not need to have an "onSet" property on a parent wrapper allowing for easier layouts with less code.

 ```javascript